 Secretary of State appointee: 1 June 2011 - 30 May 2014.
 Retired Civil Servant; board member of Association of Business Psychologists; member of Action Group of Greenway Lane Area Residents Forum (Bath); member of Committee of Federation of Bath Residents' Associations.
 Specialism: environment, education, management

 Secretary of State appointee 1st December 2004 - 1st December 2007.
-Re-appointed 1st December 2007 - 31st March 2014.
+Re-appointed 1st December 2007 - 31st March 2014; re-appointed until March 2015.
 Semi-retired consultant.
 Specialism: conservation policy, protected areas, international conservation, countryside policy.
 Trustee National Trust.

 Councillor, Warwickshire County Council.
 Chartered Engineer.
 Member of British Computer Society, Institution of Electrical Engineers.